KeikoWada/Tic-Tac-Toe-Game/README.md

 Then start writing the code.

 List unsolved problems which would be fixed in future iterations.
+- make code DRY
+- organize code in a defferent files
+- using boostrap

 Link to wireframes and user stories.